-When you go into lantern mode, you see a colour wheel come up and you have three options: the first one is pulse which will have the device pulse on and off in whatever colour you would like; the next one is wave mode which animates that colour from the bottom to the top of your device in a wave pattern; and then finally you have disco mode which is my favourite one by far, it just looks cool and it adds to the futuristic feel of it.
+When you go into lantern mode, you see a color wheel come up and you have three options: the first one is pulse which will have the device pulse on and off in whatever color you would like; the next one is wave mode which animates that color from the bottom to the top of your device in a wave pattern; and then finally you have disco mode which is my favorite one by far, it just looks cool and it adds to the futuristic feel of it.

 Overall, I think they did a great job with his app.
 I have definitely used it more than that initial set up.
 It’s great that you can start your rig up from across the room to run a session and by the time you get there it is heated up and ready to hit.
 I would love a way to enable one of the light settings from the device though, if you can turn on lantern mode directly from your Peak Pro that would be an improvement.

 The Peak Pro itself is super easy to use, they design this so that somebody who has never used concentrate before can consistently get a very good hit starting from the very first one with no learning curve, and it’s hard to argue that they don’t achieve that here.